A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Dont you see it, hooligan but for you nth but obedient Murderer but in your arms am a lover

+To your thought I’m addic-ted
+But with commitment im afflic-ted

 I said i dont wanna end up like our parents
 You said dont worry im gonna let us